moosetechnology/moose-wiki/Developers/predefinedEntities.md

 In FamixNG, recurrent properties are modelled into traits.
 New entities are created as classes composed from these existing traits.
+Some common entities (like classes) pre-composed with common traits are also defined.
 We list here all traits available.

 - Associations